Best wireless speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless speakers you can buy in 2022.

 Read the full review: Linn Series 3

-The JBL Link Portable's neat connectivity features bring a plethora of streaming options to the table – features rarely seen in the sub-£150 speaker category including AirPlay 2, Chromecast and hi-res support.
+The JBL Link Portable's neat connectivity features bring a plethora of streaming options to the table – features rarely seen at this end of the market, including AirPlay 2, Chromecast and hi-res support.
 You also get hands-free voice assistance, a charger cradle and wireless streaming via wi-fi or Bluetooth.

 The Link Portable looks and feels like a premium product.
 For a speaker of this size, it has oodles of detail and an expansive mix with everything present, including bass.
 While there's no PartyBoost or Connect+ support for daisy-chaining other JBL speakers, the Link Portable makes JBL a serious contender in the category of affordable wireless speakers.